 This cloud service allows you to have your cloud in a shared infrastructure.
 Here, the provider owns and manages all the cloud infrastructure (hardware and software) and delivers it over the Internet as a cloud service.
 Imagine the public cloud as a large apartment complex.
 The CSP is the landlord while individual and enterprise clients using the service are the tenants.
 The principle of shared resources allows the CSP to offer lower prices.

-You benefit a lot from sharing of these resources since industry regulation compliance is high and infrastructure investments are top quality to attract customers.
+You benefit a lot from sharing these resources, since industry regulation compliance is high and infrastructure investments are a top quality to attract customers.
 The other benefits of the public cloud are:

 The private cloud model is costly compared to a public one because it requires you to own and manage your data center and IT team.
 Outsourcing from a third party vendor is also expensive.

-Perhaps the most significant advantage of using online storage is that you are assured of a back-up solution should something go wrong and your data is lost or corrupted.
+Perhaps the most significant advantage of using online storage is that you are assured of a back-up solution should something go wrong and your data is lost or corrupted in a disaster recovery scenario..
 If something happens to the files stored on your computer, you can always access and retrieve them from the cloud with minimal downtime.

 You can sync all your files in the cloud; therefore, if you make any changes to one file, the cloud will automatically sync your changes across all affiliated devices.
 This means that your files are similar across all devices and you will have the latest version of your file irrespective of how you chose to retrieve it.

 Once you move your data into the cloud, you free up space on your local devices and hardware.
-Therefore, it no longer takes up valuable space in your premises since it is stored virtually on your CSP’s servers.
+It no longer takes up valuable space on your premises, since it is stored virtually on your CSP’s servers.

 You must have an Internet connection to gain access to the cloud.
 Since online storage solutions are dependent on your Internet upload and download speed, low latency can seriously impede you from accessing your app or data in real time.

 Online storage and internet bandwidth max ingest speeds may be more limited than your local network or disk.
-This may not be an issue for file servers and workstations backups since they can run in the background as work continues.
+This may not be an issue for file servers and workstation backups, since they can run in the background as work continues.
 Once the initial full backup is complete, incremental backups reduce the backup size and times while deduplication and compression help, too.

 However, specialized applications such as databases (for instance Microsoft SQL Server) can be affected by long backup times.
 In this case, you want these applications backed up within your maintenance windows or during low activity periods.

-If your backups run during peak business hours, the heavy Internet use affects all Internet-related activity performance.
-You need to control your Internet bandwidth by setting up utilization rules to make sure that your Internet connection is not saturated during times when your Internet access is required for other critical business activity.
+If your backups run during peak business hours, the heavy internet use affects all internet-related activity performance.
+You need to control your internet bandwidth by setting up utilization rules to make sure that your internet connection is not saturated during times when it is required for other critical business activity.

 For enterprises and corporations, online storage devices are sound solutions; however, private solutions can be quite costly for small businesses.

-Beware of improper handling of your login credentials since if you misplace them and someone gains access to your user-ID and password they can gain access to your account.
-You must use complex passwords that no one else can guess and avoid keeping them in your devices such as HDD or pen drive.
+Beware of improper handling of your login credentials, since if you misplace them and someone gains access to your user ID and password they can gain access to your account.
+You must use complex passwords that no one else can guess and avoid keeping them in your devices such as HDDs or pen drives.
 Finally, if you forget your credentials, recovering them can be a cumbersome process.

 Customer support has not been one of the strongest suits of many CSPs, which is why you should take a closer look at the company’s terms and agreements as well as its online forums and FAQ section.

-Even the best CSP relationship suffers from one issue; a third party manages your data.
+Even the best CSP relationships suffer from one issue; a third party manages your data.
 This means that you have limited control over the data if you opt for a public CSP.
-There is also the issue of ownership since after migrating your data to your CSP’s servers, it may be difficult to determine who, between you and the company, owns the information.
+There is also the issue of ownership, since after migrating your data to your CSP’s servers, it may be difficult to determine who, between you and the company, owns the information.

 Just like its name suggests, the hybrid cloud converges the private and public cloud solutions into a unique and customizable type of online storage, which offers you the advantages of both.
 Here, applications and data can move freely between private and public clouds when needed, providing increased flexibility.